 Medicaid has always been a break-even situation at best.
 In some instances, especially in the event of a transfer in labor, I pay to provide care because reimbursement doesn’t cover out-of-pocket costs.
 Still, I have continued to accept Medicaid because it simply felt like the right thing to do.

-Current managed care plans pay 20 to 28% less than Medicaid did twenty years ago while every overhead has increased.
+Current managed care plans pay 20 to 28% less than Medicaid did twenty years ago while every overhead expense and the cost-of-living has increased.
 When adjusted for inflation, that amounts to nearly a 50% cut and this is not sustainable.

 Medicaid can work for large group practices where the lower rates of reimbursement can be offset but taking on more patients, a business model that is impossible for a small midwifery practice.
 The level of commitment and the amount of time invested in providing individualized and personal care, the very essence of midwifery, cannot be provided on a large scale.